vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

 ## Schema description

 >⚠️ Arguments must be provided by the user.
-The exclamation mark `!` indicates that a type cannot be nullable.
+Required fields are marked with an exclamation mark (`!`).

 ### OrderFormConfiguration